George Leonidas Leslie: Disappearance and murder

 On the night of May 29, 1878, Leslie stopped in at Murphy's Saloon in Brooklyn.
 Someone in the saloon delivered Leslie an envelope.
 Inside was a letter containing the handwriting of Babe.
 She said Draper had found out about the affair Leslie had been having with Babe, and that he should leave the city with her before Shang caught him.
 She said she would be waiting at her house on Halsey Street.
 Leslie tore up the note, and asked Johnny Walsh to hail him a cab.
 He told Walsh not to follow him, and that he would be safe.
 Leslie told the cab driver to go to Halsey Street, and Walsh watched him go.

-On June 4, the body of Leslie, 41, was found at the foot of Tramp's Rock in Mott's Woods, three miles from Yonkers.
-He had been shot once in the head and once in the heart.
+On June 4, the body of Leslie, 41, was found in Westchester County, New York, at the foot of a place hoboes frequently used as a campsite, known colloquially as the "Tramp's Rock" in Mott's Woods, on the edge of farmland belonging to noted surgeon Alexander B. Mott, three miles to the northeast of Yonkers.
+The body was discovered just off of Palmer Avenue, most likely located in the modern neighborhood of Bronxville in the town of Eastchester.
+Leslie had been shot once in the head and once in the heart.
 Resting on his body was a double-barreled pistol, which was later identified as the murder weapon.
 It was Leslie's gun that he had given Babe Draper to protect herself with.
 There was no identification found on the body, and his wallet, rings, and jewelry were taken.
 There were no bloodstains on his body, and his clothing had been meticulously placed.
 It's suggested that he was murdered at another location, and then transported to Tramp's Rock while hidden in a wagon's hay.
 The police interviewed a witness who saw a carriage around Tramp's Rock at the time Leslie was assumed to be killed.
 The witness saw something sticking out of a pile of hay.
 Mandelbaum identified his body, and paid for his funeral at Cypress Hills Cemetery.
 He was buried in a $10 pauper's grave.
 Attending the funeral were Draper, Grady, Irving, Porter, Walsh, Yost, Thomas Brynes, and several Pinkerton agents.
 Molly fainted and was carried out from the service.

 Many sources erroneously state Leslie died in 1884.